LittleSlav/ProgrammingLearningJournal/README.md

 ## 04/10/2022

-Started programming course.
+Started programming module.
 Created all the templates; Journal, Task Log and Tutorial.

 ## 11/10/2022

+(tutorial 1)
 First issue I came across was due to an autofill in visual studio without me noticing.
 As you can see in the images below, I inteded to write "Animation", and it changed it to the title of the script, which is "LightFlickerAnimation"

 #The error